So you’re thinking about starting a blog and you want to know how to make money blogging for beginners.

-Own your niche, read everything you can about it and keep up-to-date.
+Own your niche, read everything you can about it, and keep up-to-date.
 You want to become THAT person.
-The one everyone turns to when they’re french polishing their cabinet or setting up a poodle parlour.
+The one everyone turns to when they’re french polishing their cabinet or setting up a poodle parlor.

 How do you Start a Profitable Blog?